-- 5.1 A level of professional standing, normally demonstrating achievement and ability in either teaching or research, at a level appropriate to the level of the honorary title. - 5.2 Where a candidate is working outside the university sector, the appropriate title may be conferred on the basis of professional standing. - 5.3 Evidence of an impact on society through public acknowledgement or through published work. - 5.4 Making a significant contribution to a School and/or the University. - 5.5 The title of Honorary Fellow may be conferred in recognition of an association with the University through either a contribution to the teaching of a programme of study validated by the University or making a significant contribution to the University or a member of the Heriot-Watt Group. - 6.
-A Head of School or his or her nominee shall submit a nomination for the conferment of an honorary title under procedures approved by SCIBE.
-Such nominations shall include relevant information on the criteria set out in paragraph 5.
-The nomination shall be considered by a Dean who, having considered it, shall make a recommendation to the SCIBE. - 7.
+- 5.1 A level of professional standing, normally demonstrating achievement and ability in either teaching or research, at a level appropriate to the level of the honorary title. - 5.2 Where a candidate is based outside the university sector, the appropriate title may be conferred on the basis of non-academic professional standing. - 5.3 Evidence of an impact on society through public acknowledgement or through published work. - 5.4 Making a demonstrable significant contribution to a Primary Academic Unit I and/or the University. - 5.5 The title of Honorary Fellow may be conferred in recognition of an association with the University through either a contribution to the teaching of a programme of study validated by the University or making a significant contribution to the University or a member of the Heriot-Watt Group. - 6.
+The Senate has delegated the authority for conferring an honorary title or for authorising the resumption of the use of the title following any temporary period of abeyance to the SCIBE.
 Honorary titles shall normally be conferred for a period of up to three years in the first instance and may be extended.
-A nomination to extend the period for which a title is conferred shall include evidence of a candidate's contribution to the University during the period they have held the title and any proposed future contribution. - 8.
-Conferment of one of the aforementioned honorary titles shall not entitle an individual to membership of any statutory body of the University or of a member of the Heriot-Watt Group, or the exercise of any administrative function.
+A nomination to extend the period for which a title is conferred shall include evidence of a candidate's contribution to the University during the period they have held the title and any proposed future contribution.
+When renewing the period of use of an honorary title it shall be appropriate to consider whether to offer a different type or level of status of title if the nature or academic level of the person's contribution is expected to change. - 7.
+If the period of the title has lapsed for a period of more than three months a fresh nomination shall be required. - 8.
+Conferment of one of the aforementioned honorary titles shall not entitle an individual to membership of any statutory body of the University or of a member of the Heriot-Watt Group, or the exercise of any administrative function. - 9.
+A person holding an honorary title shall for the purposes of their agreed, written association with the University be considered as a 'relevant person' under the Further and Higher Education (Scotland) Act 2005 and shall be permitted to carry the rights and responsibilities of Academic Freedom as prescribed in Ordinance M1: Academic Freedom. - 10.
+The nominations process and other processes which relate to the conferment of an honorary title or arrangements for any temporary period of abeyance in the use of the title, eligibility criteria, the rights and responsibilities of title holders and the conditions associated with the holding of an honorary title shall be prescribed in a policy approved by the Senate in support of this Ordinance F6. - 11.
+An honorary title may be revoked by the Senate under circumstances prescribed in a policy approved by the Senate in support of this Ordinance F6.

-Ordinance F6 Effective Date 1 September 2015 (replacing 'old' Ordinance 23) Amended December 2018 Approved by: Emergency Committee of Court (on behalf of the Court) Amended by the Court 26 August 2015 14 Dec 2018 Consultation via: Ordinances and Regulations Committee Senate Committee for Interim Business and Effectiveness 10 Oct 2018 15 Nov 2018
+Ordinance F6 Effective Date 1 September 2015 (replacing 'old' Ordinance 23) Amended June 2020 Approved by: Emergency Committee of Court (on behalf of the Court) Amended by the Court 26 August 2015 29 June 2020 Consultation via: Ordinances and Regulations Committee Senate Governance and Nominations Committee June 2020 June 2020 June 2020

-Visiting Professor
+Visiting Titles